Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/alias/alias.rst

     The alias should be unique among all pages in ηCMS.

-Page alias a an alternative page name which can be used for accessing the page.
+A page alias is an alternative page name which can be used for accessing the page.
 For example, the page with the :term:`guid <page GUID>` is equal to `b3ac2985453bf87b6851e07bcf4cfadc` available on address `http://<hostname>/b3ac2985453bf87b6851e07bcf4cfadc`.
 However, if :ref:`alias <am_alias>` is presented in page’s assembly